Early years pupil premium information for childcare providers

 Using the EYPP effectively

 Providers will be expected to evidence outcomes as a result of the funding allocated and this will be assessed as part of the Ofsted inspection.
 Providers will need to track progress of children so impact can be measured.
-EYPP will form part of the existing OfSTED inspection framework.
+EYPP will form part of the existing Ofsted inspection framework.

 Contacts